Logic2020/bayesian-modeling/README.md

 # Bayesian Modeling

 ## Definition & Background:
-Def:

-**Bayesian Statistics**
+Def: a way of approaching statistics where the parameters of a density function are treated as random variables, versus fixed values.
+Our beliefs about the values of the parameters can be expressed as a probability distribution, and just updated as we run experiments or collect data.
+Then, a final probability distribution of the parameter values is determined leveraging Bayes Theorem.

 ![This is an image of Bayes Theorem](images/bayes_formula.PNG)
 ![This is an image of intuition of Bayesian Statistics](images/bayes_distro_graph_2.PNG)

 ## Intuition Behind Method:
-The background knowledge is expressed as a prior distribution.
+The background knowledge of possible values for a parameter we are trying to estimate is expressed as a prior distribution.
 The observational data is expressed in the form of a likelihood function.
 These are combined to determine the standardized posterior distribution, which can be used for making predictions about future events.

 ## Use Cases of Bayesian:
 - **Small sample sizes**